ashleychen00/Flixster/README.md

 This app provided a lot of practice becoming more familiar with Adapters and Intents.
 For intents, a challenge for me was deciding what the Context was in that situation, and what context really means in general.
+It was unclear what parent.getContext() does and where parent comes from, which was used in the intent to go from the movie list to the specific movie details activity.
+As a result, implementing intent on my own to go to the movie details activity to the trailer activity was a bit of a challenge for me, but I learned more on Java syntax (mostly the purpose of MainActivity.this).
 I also got more practice with the design aspect of xml files, and was able to group views sort of relative to each other and understand what match_parent and wrap_content are.